Etienne Eto'o (footballer, born 2002): International career

 Born in Spain, Eto'o elected to represent Cameroon at international level.

-In September 2019 he was called up to the Cameroon under-17 team for the 2019 FIFA U-17 World Cup.
+In September 2019, he was called up to the Cameroon under-17 team for the 2019 FIFA U-17 World Cup.
 However, in October 2019 he was dropped from the national team due to a Presidential decree which stated all under-15 and under-17 youth players must be based in the country.
-In December 2019 he was prevented for playing for the under-20 team for similar reasons.
+In December 2019, he was prevented from playing for the under-20 team for similar reasons.
+In February 2021, he scored on his first start for the Cameroon under-20 team.

-In February 2021 he scored on his first start for the Cameroon under-20 team.
+On 28 March 2023, he netted the only goal in a 1–0 victory for the Cameroon under-23 team against Gabon U23 during the 2023 Africa Cup of Nations qualification, with the tie ending in a penalty shoot-out defeat.